-Many of the early entrants to the market were simply dwarfed by their well-financed senior rivals.
-Purple Bricks had a few years head-start, lots of investors and were seen as the original market disrupters.
+Many of the early entrants to the market were simply dwarfed by the well financed senior rivals.
+Purple Bricks had a few years head-start and a lot of investors.
+Purple Bricks were seen as the original market disrupters.
 It was a complicated niche to infiltrate.

 By 2015, even Purple Bricks were experiencing resistance to their pay-before-you-sell model.
 Property owners were not comfortable with this form of estate agency, preferring instead the traditional No Sale No Fee approach, even if that meant higher fees.
 Better to pay nothing for no results than £1500 with no guarantee of a sale.

 Eventually, Purple Bricks had to rethink their original business model.
-Their brand was now established, but profits and returns to their investors were poor.
+The brand was established, but the profits and returns to investors were poor.
 Market survey after market survey churned out the same results – home owners were not comfortable with up-front payments.

 With losses mounting around the world, Purple Bricks decided to offer the option of payment at the point of sale.
 This decision had profound effects, not just for PB, but also for the traditional High Street Estate Agents – large and small!
 Purple Bricks were now offering No Sale No Fee contracts that were fixed fees of around £2000, far less than the average High Street estate agent’s commissions, set between 1-2%.
 On the average property price of £280,000 that was a saving of £2,200 or 55% – and even greater on higher value properties.

 For the traditional High Street Estate Agents to compete, they had to reduce their own fees and costs.
 This resulted in many closures, bankruptcies and redundancies.
 PB were quick to offer jobs to many of these newly unemployed sales negotiators expanding their coverage around the UK.